 Ensure that each thread handles all exceptions that can arise during its activation and execution, and provides appropriate notification upon termination to interested other threads.

-Use the Thread.setDefaultUncaughtExceptionHandler() method to handle unexpected exceptions.

 6.63 Lock protocol errors [CGM]

 6.63.1 Applicability to language

 Java is susceptible to lock protocol errors as documented in ISO/IEC TR 24772-1:2019 clause 6.63.
 Java allows a synchronization mechanism for communicating between threads, which is implemented using monitors.
 Each object in Java is associated with a monitor, which a thread locks by accessing a synchronized method and unlocks upon leaving the outermost synchronized method.
 Every object has an intrinsic lock associated with it.
 A thread that needs exclusive and consistent access to an object's fields acquires the object's intrinsic lock by accessing a synchronized method, accessing object’s fields, and then release the intrinsic lock when it is finished with them.